Formality and Kontsevich--Duflo type theorems for Lie pairs: Applications

 The above $L_\infty$ algebra structures depend on the choice of a splitting of the short exact sequence $0\to\frakh\to\frakg\to\frakg/\frakh\to 0$ and a torsion-free $\frakg$-connection on $\frakg/\frakh$.
-However, different choices induce quasi-isomorphic $L_\infty$ algebras.
-Moreover, the first `Taylor coefficient' of the $L_\infty$ quasi-isomorphism is the identity map.
-Therefore, the Gerstenhaber algebra structures inherited by the cohomologies are in fact canonical \cite{1605.09656,BSX:17}.
+However, different choices induce isomorphic $L_\infty$ algebras.
+Moreover, the first `Taylor coefficient' of the $L_\infty$ isomorphism is the identity map.
+Therefore, the Gerstenhaber algebra structures inherited by the cohomologies are in fact canonical \cite{arXiv:1901.04602}.

 The natural map induced by skew-symmetrization (see Section~\ref{section:HKR})

 is a quasi-isomorphism of cochain complexes.